 Permit – Non-Commercial Recreation, Weekly

-Weekly, Non-Commercial Recreation means individual personal use of off-road motorized vehicles, landing of private aircraft, and individual overnight camps, for up to 4 consecutive weeks, and includes the following activities limited by the purchased permit duration:
+Weekly, Non-Commercial Recreation means individual personal use of off-road motorized vehicles, landing of private aircraft, and individual overnight camps limited to 14 consecutive days, and includes the following activities limited by the purchased permit duration:

 - “using a recreational-type off-road or all-terrain vehicle with a curb weight of up to 1,500 pounds, including a snowmobile and four-wheeler, on established roads or ATV trails.
 If use off the established road or trails there must be sufficient snow depth in place so as not to cause ground disturbance or thermal erosion;”

 - “landing of private aircraft, for noncommercial purposes, on wheels, floats, or skis.
 Landings must either be at a developed airstrip, on a lake, or there must be sufficient snow depth in place so as not to cause ground disturbance or thermal erosion.”

 - “setting up and using a camp for personal, noncommercial purposes, for no more than 14 days at one site, using a tent platform or other temporary structure that can readily be dismantled and removed; the entire camp must be moved at least two miles before the end of the 14-day period; a cabin or other permanent improvement is not allowed, even if on skids or another nonpermanent foundation; the camp must be removed immediately if the Trust Land Office determines that it interferes with Trust access or other Trust uses or interests;” and